Invisalign – Cary, NC

 Using the detailed images, the scans are sent digitally to the lab to create printed models and orthodontic appliances, like your Invisalign aligners.

 As technological advancements continue to improve the dental field, you will benefit from an enhanced treatment process.
-With the iTero Element Scanner, you will enjoy predictable and accurate results while you work toward achieving a healthy, beautiful smile.
+With the iTero Lumina scanner, you will enjoy predictable and accurate results while you work toward achieving a healthy, beautiful smile.

 Understanding the Cost of Invisalign